 Instructions

-- Bake spaghetti squash in the oven for 30-45 minutes, checking after 30 to see if its reached the desired consistency you want
+- Bake spaghetti squash in the oven for 30-45 minutes, checking after 30 to see if it's reached the desired consistency you want.
+If you want the spaghetti squash noodles al dente, bake them for less time.

-- Add the sliced mushrooms and continue cooking and stirring until it looks cooked through
+- Add the sliced mushrooms and continue cooking and stirring until it's cooked through.

 - Add all dry seasonings & fresh basil and mix everything together.
 Leave out a small amount of fresh basil for garnish at the end.

-- Turn burner down to low and simmer for at least 15 minutes (or longer if you like!) until the flavours have mingled and the sauce has cooked down a bit
+- Turn the burner down to low heat and simmer for at least 15 minutes (or longer if you like!) until the flavours have mingled and the sauce has cooked down a bit.

-- After taking your spaghetti squash out of the oven and letting it cool, scrape out each squash into a large bowl, or into 6 smaller containers if you are doing meal prep
+- After taking your spaghetti squash out of the oven and letting it cool, scrape out the flesh of the squash into a large bowl, or into 6 smaller containers if you are doing meal prep.

-- Top spaghetti squash with sauce and serve
+- Top the spaghetti squash with the meat sauce and serve.

 Video